-Tasters Guild International, a Wine and Food Appreciation Society based in Grand Rapids, Michigan with administrative offices in Washington D.C., has announced the results of its Twenty-Eight Annual International Wine Judging held at the Secchia Institute for Culinary Education in Grand Rapids.
+Tasters Guild International, a Wine and Food Appreciation Society based in Grand Rapids, Michigan with administrative offices in Washington D.C., has announced the results of its Thirty-first Annual International Wine Judging held May 1-4, 2018.

-Thirty experienced judges from around the country completed over 1,600 evaluations of wine from 7 countries and 32 states/provinces on April 30 – May 2, 2015.
+Twenty-three experienced judges from around the country completed over 1,400 evaluations of wine from 9 countries and 30 states/provinces.
 The judging panels were comprised of a carefully selected mix of retailers, winemakers, wine writers, restaurateurs, wine educators and experienced consumers.
 As part of the total wine evaluation process, nearly 35% of the wines entered were randomly chosen for reevaluation to verify the accuracy and fairness of medal consideration.

 A complete database search of medal winners from the judging is available on the Tasters Guild website at www.tastersguild.com.
 For printed copies of the medal results or specific breakout reports and for Guild information and/or interviews, contact: